Glenzy/front-end-dev-test/README.md

 # This Front-end Developer test was built using React Slingshot.
-It was chosen because it contains all the necessary boiler plate to use Redux and Scss.
+React Slingshot was chosen because it contains all the necessary boiler plate to use Redux and Scss.

 ## For installation use npm
 1. *npm install*